Hot Posts

 Is it scary for those with fear of heights?

-Generally, no. While there are drop-offs, the trail is wide and well-maintained compared to Angels Landing.
+Generally, no. While there are drop-offs into the canyon, the trail is wide and well-maintained compared to something extreme like Angels Landing in Zion.